SalomePlatform/top_ii_vol/Readme.md

 ### 1. `top-ii-vol-PreProc`

 This tool is a point-cloud preprocessor.
 Often time point cloud data is huge and requires some alterations.
 This tool takes in a point-cloud as an input (`.xyz`).
 It can be used to coarsen a structured point cloud, by skipping specified n number of points.
-Another role of `top-ii-vol-PreProc` is to slice up a point cloud (stripping) into n number of strips, hence generating a stripped point-cloud.
-This stripping can be considered analogous to point-cloud partitioning.

 ### 2. `top-ii-vol-Mesher`